The palace has just announced that the Duchess of Sussex and Prince Harry, Duke of Sussex will keep their royal baby plans private – to a point.

-Since the news broke, Markle and Prince Harry haven’t been shy about what Harry called their “upcoming baby” and “our little bump,” thanks to their many engagements Down Under and back in the U.K. Pregnancy clearly hasn’t slowed Markle down so far, either.
-So now that royal fans are on Meghan Markle baby watch, here’s everything we know so far about Meghan Markle and Prince Harry’s baby, including Meghan Markle’s baby’s due date, its place in the British monarchy’s line of succession, potential name choices and other Meghan Markle baby news.
+Since the news broke, Markle and Prince Harry haven’t been shy about what Harry called their “upcoming baby” and “our little bump,” thanks to their many engagements.
+Pregnancy clearly hasn’t slowed Markle down so far, either.
+But in April they announced their “personal decision” to keep the birth and birth plan private, sharing the news with the public only after the baby is born.
+Here’s everything we know so far about Meghan Markle and Prince Harry’s baby, including Meghan Markle’s baby’s due date, its place in the British monarchy’s line of succession, potential name choices and other Meghan Markle baby news.

 When is Meghan Markle’s baby due?

 Meghan Markle’s baby number one is expected be born sometime in Spring 2019, according to the royal notice.
 While visiting the town of Birkenhead in January and chatting with royal well-wishers during a walkabout, Markle further narrowed it down, saying she was six months along in her pregnancy; that puts the due date most likely in late April.